Skip to content

 1. Pad Thai (Stir-Fried Noodles)

-The most famous Thai dish is a must-try when you visit Bangkok, Thailand.
-The real deal on the street is a symphony of stir-fried Thai rice noodles with tofu, shrimp, bean sprouts, and chives in a sweet and tangy tamarind sauce, often cooked in a searing hot wok that lends a smoky flavor known as “wok hei.”
+Thailand’s most recognized dish is typically worth experiencing when visiting Bangkok, and you’ll generally find the authentic version at street stalls featuring stir-fried rice noodles with tofu, shrimp, bean sprouts, and chives in a balanced sweet-tangy tamarind sauce, often prepared in high-heat woks that create the distinctive smoky flavor locals call “wok hei.”

 • Flavors: Sweet, sour, and savory with a nutty crunch from crushed peanuts.

-• Where to Find It: Look for street food vendors in popular areas like Khao San Road, the bustling city centre, or near the Victory Monument BTS station.
-For a truly legendary version, find a local spot like Thipsamai in the Phra Nakhon district.
+• Where to Find It: Look for street food carts and vendors in popular areas like Khao San Road, the bustling metropolis of central Bangkok, or near the Victory Monument BTS station.
+For a truly legendary version, find a local spot like Thipsamai in the Phra Nakhon district, close to the royal palaces and cultural landmarks such as Phra Kaew.

 • Best Time: Evening or late at night.